 - Look for solutions and resources when you encounter a challenge or have questions

-- Wait for a concern to become a crisis - (please DO contact your advisor as soon as an issue [big or small] arises)
+Please DO contact your advisor as soon as an issue (big or small) arises.

 Please fill out the Acknowledgement Form to confirm that you have read this page.
 Thank you!